davejacobs/mint/README.md

 ### Place your content, point to your styles ###

+In Mint layouts, Ruby calls are sparse but necessary.

 If you're designing a layout, you need to indicate where Mint should place your content.
-Therefore, raw HTML files cannot be layouts.
-Instead, if you want to use HTML templates, you should change the extension to .erb.
-These files are essentially HTML with the possibility for Ruby calls.
+For that simple reason, raw HTML files cannot be layouts.
+Instead, if you want to use Html templates, you should use the Erb format.
+These files are essentially Html with the possibility for Ruby calls.
+You can even use the .html extension for your files.
+Just code the dynamic portion using Erb syntax.

-Inside your template, use the keyword (well, actually the method) `content` to place your source's content.
+Inside your template, use the `content` method to place your source's content.

 You will want to point to your document's stylesheet (via a relative URL) from within your layout, usually in the `<head/>` element.
-Use the keyword `stylesheet`.
+Use the `stylesheet` method.

 So if you're writing your layout using Erb, the template might look like this: